 Betrayal, the Price of Freedom

-Found this article relevant?Gareth, Laurence, Julia Champtaloup and one other person found this witty
+Found this article relevant?Gareth James, Laurence, Julia Champtaloup and one other person found this witty

 One of many things Franzen knows he's mastered is how to draw social and political analogies from the specific troubles of his world.
 His characters, blessed with self-reflection, are always coming up with political conclusions from their personal tragedies, relating their hardships to the climate of post-9/11 American politics.